Marine Bilge Pumps: The Ultimate Guide for Ships

 - Better at vertical pumping than centrifugal types

-- Can completely remove water from boat bilge
+- Can remove all water from boat bilge

 - Can be installed above boat bilge